segmentio/segment-docs/src/personas/sql-traits.md

    ![](images/bigquery_setup5.png)

    A file with the key is saved to your computer.
-Save this, because you'll need it to set up the Warehouse source in the next step.
+Save this, because you'll need it to set up the warehouse source in the next step.

    ![](images/bigquery_setup6.png)